CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/revenue-overview.md

     url: "/featured-analysis/"
     local: true
   - current: Revenue overview
-  - published: 4/13/17
+  - published: 4/11/18
 - intro:
   - title: Revenue overview
     short_desc: >
       The FY19 budget is balanced on projections of revenue including the property tax, State aid and other local receipts.
-    description: >
-      <p>The FY19 budget relies on $3.29 billion in revenue coming from mostly propoerty, tax and a smaller mis of local recipts and State Revenue.</p>
+The FY19 budget relies on $3.29 billion in revenue coming from mostly propoerty, tax and a smaller mis of local recipts and State Revenue.
     sidebar_menu: true
 - text_block:
   - title: Revenue Growth
     body: >